Musicislife6984/RaspberryPiCM4Handheld7Inch/README.md

 1. Using the stencil, put solder paste on the larger of the two boards on the side with a majority of the components
 2. Place all of the surface mount components on that side of the board
 3. Use a reflow station and heat the underside of the board until the solder paste on the top side melts to adhere the components.
 A tool to prop up the PCB comes in handy here.
 In my opinion this part is essential as some of the components are plastic and the hot air coming out of a reflow station can melt them.
-4. Use a soldering iron to clean up an connections that didn't connect completely (You can watch youtube videos on how to do this, just search for solding iron and surface mount components)
+4. Use a soldering iron to clean up an connections that didn't connect completely (You can watch youtube videos on how to do this, just search for soldering iron and surface mount components)
 5. Flip the board over and redo steps 1-4 for the underside of the board.
 Since these components are larger I just used the a soldering iron for all of the components, but the same procedure with the reflow station can be used.
 Just be careful with the hot air hitting components you have already put down, as they can fall off if the solder paste melts again.
 6. Perform 1-5 for the second board and the few surface mount components that are on that board
 7. Add all of the through hole items to both boards with a soldering iron (again youtube is your friend)